depuits/FS22_ShelterMatters/README.md

 ---

-## Mod Behavior
+## How It Works
+Here’s an improved version of your **How It Works** section with better flow, clarity, and consistency while keeping all the essential details:

+---

-### How It Works
+## How It Works

-- Vehicles and tools left outdoors will slowly accumulate damage, even when idle.
-- The mod uses the `indoorAreas` of placeables to detect whether equipment is stored properly.
-- If a building lacks defined indoor areas (common in custom maps), you can use the Indoor Area placeables included in the mod to manually define them.
+ShelterMatters dynamically detects whether vehicles, tools, and products are properly stored using the `indoorAreas` of placeables.
+If a building lacks defined indoor areas (common for static buildings in custom maps), you can manually define them using the Indoor Area placeables included in the mod.

+### Vehicles and Tools

+- Vehicles and tools left outdoors will gradually accumulate wear and tear, even when idle.
+- Vehicles in use will only experience their normal operational wear.

-### Vehicle Damage
+#### Vehicle Damage

-Vehicles left outdoors will accumulate damage over time, depending on their type and the current weather.
+Vehicles degrade over time when exposed to the elements.
+The rate of damage varies based on the type of vehicle and the current weather conditions.

-Damage Rate: The rate of damage is configurable for each vehicle type (e.g., tractor, combine harvester, plow, etc.).
-By default, the rates are set to reflect realistic wear and tear based on each vehicle's purpose.
+- **Base Damage Rate**: Each vehicle type (tractors, harvesters, trailers, etc.) has a configurable wear rate, reflecting realistic usage.
+- **Weather Influence**: Environmental conditions can accelerate wear, making storage a crucial part of farm management.

-### Weather Impact
+#### Weather Impact on Vehicles

-Weather conditions have a direct impact on vehicle damage rates.

-**Rain**: Vehicles left outdoors in rain will accumulate damage more quickly.
-**Snow**: Snow also increases wear, especially due to moisture and freezing cycles.
+Different weather conditions affect vehicle durability:

-**Fog**: Slightly increases wear due to moisture in the air.
+- **Rain** – Significantly increases wear due to water exposure.
+- **Snow** – Increases wear over time due to freezing and thawing cycles.
+- **Fog** – Causes minor additional wear due to excess moisture.
-**Sunny & Cloudy**: These conditions cause minimal or no additional wear.
+- **Sunny & Cloudy** – Standard wear rate with no additional impact.

-### Weather Interaction
-- Damage and wear accumulation rates are influenced by the current weather.
-For example:
-- **Rain or Snow**: Accelerated damage for vehicles left outside.

-### Vehicle Shelter Indication
+#### Vehicle Shelter Indication

-ShelterMatters provides an on-screen indication showing whether the **currently selected vehicle or tool** is inside or outside a shelter.
-This feature helps players manage their equipment by highlighting when vehicles are protected from increased damage rates due to being exposed outdoors.
+ShelterMatters provides an on-screen indicator showing whether the **currently selected vehicle or tool** is inside or outside a shelter.
+This helps you track which equipment is protected from the elements.

-- When inside a vehicle, an on-screen indicator displays the shelter status:
-  - **Inside a Shelter**: Confirms the selected vehicle or tool is within a shelter, sheltering it from outside damage.
+- **Inside a Shelter** – Confirms the selected vehicle is protected from environmental wear.
-  - **Outside a Shelter**: Warns that the selected vehicle or tool is exposed, making it more susceptible to damage based on the current weather conditions.
+- **Outside a Shelter** – Warns that the vehicle is exposed, making it more susceptible to damage.

-- The indication applies specifically to the **currently selected vehicle or tool**, allowing players to monitor the status of individual implements and attachments.

-Below is an example of the shelter indication for a vehicle inside and outside a shed.
+Below is an example of the shelter indication in action:

 **Inside a Shelter**
 ![Inside Shelter Example](screenshots/indicationInside.jpg)

 **Outside a Shelter**
 ![Outside Shelter Example](screenshots/indicationOutside.jpg)

-This icon can be disabled using the [`smToggleShelterStatusIcon` command](#toggle-icon-status) or by editing the save file.
+You can disable this indicator using the [`smToggleShelterStatusIcon` command](#toggle-icon-status) or by modifying the save file.

+---

+### Bales, Pallets, and Stored Goods

+Stored goods are affected by two key mechanics: **Shelf Life System** and **Weather Exposure**.

+#### Shelf Life System

+Certain products have a **best-before period**.
+Once this period expires, they begin to decay, regardless of storage conditions.

+#### Weather Exposure (Only Applies Outdoors)

+- **Temperature Sensitivity**: Some products are temperature-sensitive and will decay if stored outside their optimal temperature range.
+- **Moisture Absorption**: Products left in rain, snow, or fog will absorb moisture.
+Moisture accumulation makes products wet.
+Wet products will decay regardless of whether they are stored inside or outside.
+    - **Rain** – Causes rapid moisture absorption.
+    - **Snow** – Slower moisture absorption, as snow must first settle and then melt.
+    - **Fog** – Minor moisture accumulation over time.
+    - **Sunny & Cloudy** – No additional moisture effects.
+- **Wetness Decay**: Once wet, a product will continue to decay until dried, whether stored inside or outside.
+- **Drying Mechanism**: Wet products can be dried by processing them again (e.g., cutting open and rebaling bales, unloading and reloading trailers).
+- **Pallet Spawn Protection**: Newly spawned pallets have temporary protection from decay and moisture (default: 24 in-game hours).

+#### **Wetness Levels**
+Products can have different levels of moisture, affecting decay rates:

+- **Dry** (0%) – No decay.
+- **Slightly Moist** (1 - 30%) – Minor decay.
+- **Damp** (30 - 60%) – Noticeable decay.
+- **Wet** (60 - 80%) – Significant decay.
+- **Soaking Wet** (80 - 100%) – Maximum decay.

 ---